HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 The resulting figure is then multiplied by the number of ‘parts’ to give the tax liability for the household.

-As might be expected there is a complicated set of rules for calculating the number in each household to take account of the varied and different circumstances of families.
+As might be expected there is a complicated set of rules for calculating the number in each household to take account of the varied circumstances of families.

-Broadly speaking, however, each adult counts as one share and each child a half share, although the third and any subsequent children or dependants count as one share.
+Broadly speaking, however, each adult counts as one part/share and each child a half part/share, although the third and any subsequent children or dependants count as one part/share.

 Thus, in a household with two adults, the household income would be divided by two, whereas in a household with two parents and two children the household income would be divided by three.

-The rules are slightly more generous for single parent household and those where there are handicapped children or adults in the household.
+The rules are slightly more generous for single parent households and those where there are disabled dependants or adults in the household.

-Unmarried couples in a civil partnership (called PACS) are treated the same as married couples.
+Unmarried couples in a civil partnership are treated the same as married couples.

-In order to ensure that those with large incomes do not benefit over generously from this system the amount of tax savings for dependants is also limited to a maximum sum where the income of the household exceeds certain limits, although these limits are fairly generous and should not be relevant to most expats.
+In order to ensure that those with large incomes do not benefit over generously from this system the amount of tax allowance for dependants is also limited to a maximum sum, although it is generous and should not be relevant to most expatriates.

 Next: French Income Tax Rates